CheckoutFinland/psp-api/docs/README.md

 Code | Text | Description
 ---- | ---- | -----------
 200  | OK   | Everything worked as expected.
+201  | Created | A payment/refund was created successfully.
 400  | Bad Request |The request was unacceptable, probably due to missing a required parameter.
 401  | Unauthorized | HMAC calculation failed or Merchant has no access to this feature.
 404  | Not Found | The requested resource doesn't exist.
+422  | Unprocessable Entity | The requested method is not supported.

 ## Headers and request signing